aelatgt/three-web-layer/README.md

 ## Limitations:

-- Avoid adding and removing DOM Elements, as this forces the tree to be recloned (updating attributes and/or classes should be fast)
+- Avoid adding and removing DOM Elements, as this forces the DOM tree to be recloned (updating attributes and/or classes should be fast)
 - Relies on html2canvas, which means many CSS styles may not render correctly.
 YMMV.
+- Avoid tainting the canvas with cross-origin resources
-- Anything not withing the bounds of the passed element will be clipped
+- Anything not within the bounds of the passed element will be clipped.
+If you want to render an element that is outside of the bounds of a container element, the descendent element must be wrapped in a WebLayer3D instance (by adding a `data-layer` attribute)
-- Rendering may vary on different browsers
+- DOM rendering may vary on different platforms, based on browser-supported CSS classes, variability between browser vendors, and html2canvas capabilties
-- Mutation observers and event listeners are attached to the element in order to automatically refresh the texture when changes are detected.
-To trigger a refresh manually, call ``refresh()`.
+- Mutation observers and event listeners are attached to the root element in order to automatically refresh textures when changes are detected.
+It's possible this may miss certain changes to the DOM.
+To trigger a refresh manually, call ``layer.refresh()` (this works on any layer, root or child)